Document-to-PDF conversion

 • Updated

-The document-to-PDF conversion feature is designed to simplify the display of various document formats on our platform.
+The document-to-PDF conversion feature is designed to simplify the display of document formats on our platform.
 When a document is uploaded, such as a .doc or .ppt, we automatically convert it into a PDF.
 This conversion ensures consistent viewing across different devices and platforms.

 How it works